Golden Triangle Cultural Tour

 • Golden Triangle tour of the highlights: Delhi, Agra, and Jaipur

-• Beautiful homestays with families in Delhi and Agra
+• Beautiful family-run homestays in Delhi and Agra

-• A stay in a vibrant heritage hotel in Jaipur
+• A stay in a vibrant restored heritage hotel in Jaipur

-• Walking tours focused on food, artisans, spirituality, and heritage
+• Walking tours focused on food, artisans, spirituality, and history

 • Emphasis on storytelling